ygluu/iogo/README.md

 # iogo
-This is a microservice cluster framework supporting grpc and HTTP
+This is a microservice cluster framework supporting GRPC and HTTP，and support JSON and protobuf serialization data, dynamic weight load balancing function, simple communication protocol definition.

 # contacts
      nike: freetoo